 In the real world, there’s a jerk around every corner.
 And since the person who’s interviewing you probably has some sort of influence in your industry, you don’t want to give him or her a reason to say anything negative about you to his or her network (which could include interviewers or managers from other companies you’re applying to).
 If you lose your head or rudely cut the interview short, you’ve done exactly that.

-Instead, aim to protect your reputation and stay calm and collected, giving your interviewer no ammunition to talk about you in a negative light.
-(Plus, just imagine how fulfilling it will be if he or she offers you the job and you get the distinct pleasure of saying—in a professional way, of course—“hell no.”)
+and stay calm and collected, giving your interviewer no ammunition to talk about you in a negative light.
+(Plus, just imagine how fulfilling it will be if he or she offers you the job and you get the distinct pleasure of saying—in a professional way, of course—“

 But Don’t Sacrifice Your Dignity